You can now prepare dinner from Emperor Shah Jahan’s original royal cookbook

 Did you recognize that the chili you companion with regular ‘Mughlai’ food wasn’t commonplace in the royal Mughal kitchen?
-And that we learned the artwork of cooking on skewers from the Muslim rulers?
+And did we learn the artwork of cooking on skewers from the Muslim rulers?
 Food historian and author Salma Yusuf Husain, who has spent an entire life analyzing Indian food, lately translated Shah Jahan’s cookbook, Nuskha-e-Shahjahani, from Persian to English for The Mughal Feast (Roli Books).
 We chat with the writer about the finer nuances of the royal Mughal kitchen.

 What changed in the method of translating the book?